All houseplants improve health and wellbeing, but different characteristics draw out different benefits.

 Psychologist and Bloombox Club founder, has drawn on a range of research to map out the seven ways plants benefit us, and what to look for when picking houseplants.

-This post will help you find the best plants for your needs - whether you’re looking for air-purifying plants, plants that help you cope with stress, or plants that help create a comfortable home environment.
+This post will help you find the best plants for your needs - whether you’re looking for air-purifying plants, plants that help you cope with stress, plants that help create a comfortable home environment, air purifying plants, relaxing plants, the best indoor plants for clean air or just the general benefits of indoor plants.

 You may have heard people complain about indoor plants for attracting dust - but they aren’t producing this debris; they’re keeping it isolated to one place.
-Indoor plants are a great way of keeping dust away from surfaces, and (more importantly) your lungs.
+One of the benefits of indoor plants is that they are actually a great way of keeping dust away from surfaces, and (more importantly) your lungs.
 When dust builds up, simply take a cloth and gently wipe down your green friend, ensuring easy breathing for both of you!

 Lots of indoor plants come from tropical environments like rain forests, which means they’re adapted to humid conditions.

-Rain-forest dwellers love humidity - if they’re kept misted or on a pebble tray they’ll perspire and act as natural humidifiers in your home.
+Rain-forest dwellers love humidity - so, one of the benefits of indoors plants is that if they’re kept misted or on a pebble tray they’ll perspire and act as natural humidifiers in your home.
 In turn, this can help to relieve respiratory complaints (such as dry sinuses, coughs and viral symptoms) and skin ailments (such as psoriasis and dryness).

 As they photosynthesise, plants help filter VOCs (volatile organic compounds) from the air.
-We associate VOCs with cigarette smoke and exhaust fumes, but they are also found in common household cleaning products and aerosols.
+This is one of the obvious benefits of indoor plants - as we associate VOCs with cigarette smoke and exhaust fumes, but they are also found in common household cleaning products and aerosols.
 VOCs negatively impact our respiratory health, nose, mouth, eyes and throat, and are strongly associated with asthma and repressed immunity in children.

-There’s been some debate over the efficacy of the air-purifying benefits of indoor plants, but studies continue to come out in favour of their effectiveness - especially in sealed environments like skyrise offices and apartments.
+There’s been some debate over air purifying plants and particularly the efficacy of the air-purifying benefits of indoor plants, but studies continue to come out in favour of their effectiveness - especially in sealed environments like skyrise offices and apartments.

 Read our summary of NASA’s research on air-purifying plants here.